ProgrammerZXG/LFD/README.md

 ### 4. Run Training

-To run training, download the dataset from xxx (coming soon) and place it under `training_data/`:
+To run training, download the [dataset](https://doi.org/10.5281/zenodo.20508635) and place it under `training_data/`:

 ```
 LFD/